FransDaniel-git/FransDaniel-git/README.md

 #### About Me

 🎓 Currently studying Informatics (Computer Science)

-🌱 Actively learning Web Development, Mobile Development, and Databases 🛠️ Interested in building real-world web and mobile applications 📚 Passionate about solving problems with clean and efficient code
+🌱 Actively learning Web Development, Mobile Development, and Databases

+🛠️ Interested in building real-world web and mobile applications

+📚 Passionate about solving problems with clean and efficient code

+♟️ I also enjoy playing chess to sharpen my problem-solving skills, strategic thinking, and quick decision-making

 #### Skills